-Mark D. Shapiro, a partner, is one of the most respected real estate transactional attorneys in New Jersey.
+Mark D. Shapiro, a partner and consummate deal lawyer, leads the firm’s real estate transactional practice.
 Calm, focused and knowledgeable, Mark has an impressive track record of exceeding client expectations and taking the “worry” out of the deal.
 Some of the special benefits he brings to his clients include his domination of the subject matter, meticulous attention to detail and his desire to close deals efficiently, effectively and quickly.
 Once asked why a client chose to work with him instead of another lawyer, Mark said quite simply: Because I care more.

 Areas of Practice

 Mark’s real estate practice focuses on development, leasing and loan transactions.
 He spends a considerable amount of his time representing multi-family apartment building owners in acquisitions and financings, and retail and office landlords in leasing matters.
 He also represents property owners in tax appeal matters.

 His franchise practice includes counseling regional and national franchisors on franchise structuring, operational, relationship and regulatory issues.
 He regularly represents buyers and sellers of business assets in a variety of distribution-related industries.